lukehalley/MigrateChart/outreach/projects/_QUICK_COPY_PASTE.md

 ```
 Hey Realis!
 I'm Luke—been working with the @MigrateFun team on helping projects post-migration.

-Built https://migrate-chart.fun for ZERA and PAYAI—shows complete price action for holders and potential partners.
+Built https://migrate-chart.fun—working with @dev_skill_issue from @ZeraLabs and @notorious_d_e_v from @PayAINetwork.
+Shows complete price action for holders and partners.

 Might help with your gaming community.
 Want to see?
 ```